 Now I was onto little-used roads through woodlands some of which are described as nature reserves.
 I met a couple leisurely ambling down the lane, they had been out birdwatching.

 Further on an old Alvis Speed was parked up.
 It was in fantastic condition.
 The owner working in a field nearby was obviously proud of the vehicle,1932, – “all original bodywork”.
 He admitted that the engine wasn’t firing correctly, hence the bonnet was up for tinkering.

 I continued down the lane to reach Saddle Bridge which I mentioned in a recent post.
 It is always good to look at things from a different angle and I can’t resist a photo of a packhorse bridge.

 Into the hamlet of Bashall Eaves, a few cottages with evocative names – The Old School House, The Vicarage, The Old Forge, The Post Office etc.

 Just down the lane is The Red Pump, now a thriving inn/restaurant but it has a dark history.
-In 1934 a farmer, Jim Douglas, was shot whilst walking home from the pub and died later of his wounds.
+In 1934 a farmer, Jim Dawson, was shot whilst walking home from the pub and died later of his wounds.
 Investigations were hampered by a “wall of silence” from the villagers and the mystery has never been solved.
 There is talk of ghosts…..

 I usually show a map of my wanderings below and I would suggest that any local readers of my posts try this unknown area.
 The first half of the walk is particularly scenic and interesting – the best of rural Lancashire, and the paths could with a bit more footfall.